microsoft/PowerToys/doc/devdocs/readme.md

 - Open `powertoys.sln` in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release` or `Debug`, from the `Build` menu choose `Build Solution`.
 - The PowerToys binaries will be in your repo under `x64\Release`.
-- If you want to copy the `PowerToys.exe` binary to a different location, you'll also need to copy the `modules` and the `svgs` folders.

 ## Building the Installers